phillip-kruger/phillip-kruger.github.io/_posts/2020-08-18-openapi_for_everyone.md

   version: 1.0.0

   # rest of the schema document ...

 ```

-### Adding some OpenAPI Annotations to your operations:
+### Adding some OpenAPI Annotations to your operations

 You can use any of the annotations in MicroProfile OpenAPI to further describe your endpoint, for example the `Tag` annotation:

 ```java

 @Path("/jax-rs")
 @Produces(MediaType.APPLICATION_JSON)
 @Consumes(MediaType.APPLICATION_JSON)